Current Kinder Surprise Situation in NZ

 A lady from Ferrero (judging by her accent, she appeared to be from Ferrero Argentina, though the Fair Go report says Ferrero Australia) was also interviewed, but she did not offer an adequate explanation as to why there were so many K99 toys and so few K01 ones in our eggs at that time.

 I wrote to Fair Go myself, but they didn't get back to me or follow up the story any further.
 That‘s OK.
 Fair Go have far bigger fish to fry than Ferrero.
 But still, it's great that this issue got even a small amount of TV publicity.
-And perhaps that has contributed to the considerably improved situation we now find ourselves in.
+And perhaps that has contributed to the considerably improved situation we eventually found ourselves in.

 There was one small bright spot in the glut of K00 toys though.
 This was some new variations that came out in around 2002.
 (These were in fact the very first Argentine Kinder toys, though they still had Italian/European papers.)
 For example, the K00 28 & 29 set was redone.
 The penguin waiter now has a clear tray (the original’s tray has a red base).
 The singing parrot has eye stickers and no yellow hair, whereas the original has painted eyes and yellow hair.
 K00 No. 64, the bee with rotating wings, now has black eyes (the original had blue).
 K00 No. 70 has a white ball rather than grey (though the most recent ones I got still seemed to have the grey ball).

-If you want the very latest “S” toys that are currently available in Europe, you will still have to get them from overseas contacts, using the Internet.
+If you want the very latest toys that are currently available in Europe, you can always get them from overseas contacts, using the Internet.
+(Facebook groups are a great way to organise swaps these days.)
 Alternatively, you may be able to swap with or buy from another NZ collector or collectors (as indeed I've done), but they've got to get their new toys from overseas.
 So ultimately, overseas – particularly Europe – is where the very latest toys are going to come from, whether you get them directly yourself or from a fellow-Kiwi who has got them from overseas.

 Where To Find Kinder Surprise Toys in NZ